-All you older ladies reading this know that losing post menopausal belly fat can feel hard or almost impossible.
-Today we will talk about why that is and look for a few tips on how to get rid of post menopausal belly fat.
+All you ladies reading this know that losing post-menopausal belly fat can feel hard or almost impossible.

-Menopause can also lead to decreased activity which can further worsen then situation.
+Menopause can also lead to decreased activity levels which can further worsen the situation.

 So let’s look at what it is exactly that menopause does to a woman’s body and what causes belly fat in females over 50.

-In menopause the function of the ovaries deteriorates and eventually stops.
-This leads to reduction in production estrogen which also effects the levels of progesterone and testosterone.
+This leads to a reduction in the production of estrogens which also affects the levels of progesterone and testosterone.
 This change in hormones has significant effects on your health and ability to burn body fat.

 Technically you enter menopause when you have your last natural spontaneous periods.
-On average the menopause happens between the ages of 45 and 55 but there is natural variation from 40 to 60.
+On average menopause happens between the ages of 45 and 55 but there is a natural variation from around 40 to 60.

 The most typical symptoms from the hormonal changes of menopause include sweating and hot flashes.
 Sleep disturbances are also very common.

-Depression, mood swings and lack of motivation are also possible mental effects of menopause.
-Reduced estrogen and testosterone levels naturally affect libido and lowered libido is very typical.
+Depression, mood swings, and lack of motivation are also possible mental effects of menopause.
+Reduced hormone levels naturally affect libido and lowered libido is very typical.

-Menopausal belly fat is linked with testosterone, estrogen and progesterone.
-All of these hormones have important function in your metabolism.
-They keep your muscle mass at youthful levels and help you keep active.
-The also directly affect how your body uses nutrients.
+Menopausal Belly fat is linked with testosterone, estrogen, and progesterone.
+All of these hormones have important functions in your metabolism.
+They keep your muscle mass and metabolism at youthful levels and help you keep active.
+They also directly affect how your body uses nutrients.

-Essentially after menopause your body is primed to lose muscle mass and to store fat.
+Essentially after menopause, your body is primed to lose muscle and bone mass and to store fat.

 Loss of muscle mass is natural as we age and menopause exacerbates the problem with these hormonal changes.

-During menopause your estrogen levels can fluctuate.
+During menopause, your estrogen levels can fluctuate.
 Fluctuations and high levels of estrogen are associated with water retention.
-Water retention can mask fat loss and make you looks a lot heavier than your really are.
+Water retention can mask fat loss and make you look a lot heavier than you really are.

-The bad thing is that all the fat your see is really fat.
-You can’t take water retention supplements or drugs to lose 5 pounds overnight.
+The bad thing is that all the fat you see is really fat.
+You can’t take water retention supplements, dietary measures, or drugs to lose 5 pounds overnight.

-The combination of reduced steroid hormones (estrogen, testosterone and progesterone) and reduced muscle mass can greatly affect your metabolism post menopause.
+The combination of reduced steroid hormones (estrogens, testosterone, and progesterone) and reduced muscle mass can greatly affect your metabolism post-menopause.

 Lab animals eat more and move less when estrogen levels are reduced.
-Possibly the same mechanism is behind weight gain with women after menopause.
+Possibly the same mechanism is behind weight gain in us humans after menopause.

 Lack of estrogen can also affect how your body utilizes energy from carbs like starches and sugar since it can affect insulin sensitivity.